ALHI-Jeans/whatsApp_bot/README.md

 We will write the path app.route('/', methods = ['POST']) for it.
 This decorator means that our home function will be called every time our FLASK server .

+# Steps to run bot

+Run flask app
+> flask run

+Run ngrok to obtain URL
+> ngrok http 5000

+Copy and Paste URL (forward) to UltraMsg to generate webhook.
+Save.

+Now you can start Sending message to declare phone on UltraMsg instance.